Most organizations don’t run on a single project management style — even if they think they do.

 Key takeaways

-- Use flexible work management platforms for unified visibility: tools like monday work management provide multiple project views, workflow automation, and performance tracking across methodologies.
+- Use flexible work management platforms for unified visibility: Solutions like monday work management provide multiple project views, workflow automation, and performance tracking across methodologies.

 Hybrid project management combines structured planning with flexible execution to manage projects that require both predictability and adaptability.
 Instead of enforcing a single approach, hybrid models allow teams to select methods based on project needs and organizational capabilities.